sanalpillai/City-Tram-Conveyance-Management-System/README.md

 The City Tram Conveyance Management System is a comprehensive database solution designed to efficiently manage all aspects of a city's tram service.
 This centralized database stores, organizes, and maintains critical data related to tram routes, passengers, tickets, and drivers associated with the tram service.

+## Features

+- Centralized storage and management of tram-related data.
+- Data-driven insights for optimizing tram operations.
+- Enhanced customer experience through efficient scheduling and clear routes.
+- Cost conservation through automated billing and fare optimization.
+- Robust data security measures to protect user and system data.
+- Scalability to support the growth of the tram company and adapt to changing city dynamics.

 ## Business Problems Addressed

 Through this database system, we aim to address the following business problems: